sofwerx/swx-devops/README.md

 ### Using `swx gpg`

-When using the `swx` or `trousseau` commands that require access to the trousseau secrets, the `gpg-agent` will prompt you for a passphrase.
+When using the `swx` or `trousseau` commands that require access to the trousseau secrets, the `gpg-agent` prompts you for a passphrase.

 If you enter this passphrase incorrectly, these commands will fail until you "repair" your `gpg-agent`; which will not prompt you for another passphrase until the ttl expires, which is quite long.